pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

     View the changing status of Pods and the TPS and QPS of sysbench.
 When a new Pod is created in TiKV and TiDB, the TPS and QPS of sysbench increase significantly.

-    After sysbench finishes the test, the newly created Pod in TiKV and TiDB vanishes automatically.
+    After sysbench finishes the test, the newly created Pod in TiKV and TiDB disappears automatically.

-5. Destroy the environment by running the following command:
+5. Destroy the environment by running the following commands:

     {{< copyable "shell-regular" >}}